 Selfies are omnipresent these days and a selfie with your mother on her wedding day is priceless.
 Still, despite the fact this shot looks natural, I staged it.
-When I saw the bride's son taking selfies with his mother, I asked one of the bridesmaids to stand behind them.
+When I saw the bride's son taking selfies with his mother, I asked the guests not to jump into the scene and one of the bridesmaids to stand behind them.
 My request was so unexpected that the bridesmaid started laughing.
-As a wedding photographer one has to improvise to get the right shots.
+As a wedding photographer I have to improvise to get the right shots.
 By placing the bridesmaid in the background I added a new layer, which gives the image more dimension.
 If you wish, it makes it three dimensional.

 This shot of the bride looking down her dress is super fun, especially if you can see it behind the scenes.
 Seconds before the bride got into her dress, I laid on the floor on my back and asked her to bring the dress above my lens.
 The result?
 The dress became a tunnel and I asked the bride to look down at my lens through the tunnel.
 The photographic composition in this frame is impeccable.
 I placed the bride in the middle of the golden spiral.

-For a photographer, events are also opportunities to bond with the clients and have fun.
+In wedding photography, events unfolding on the wedding day are also opportunities to bond with the couple and to have fun.
 Once the bride and groom relax, the quality of their wedding photos increases.
-The unknown side of a Toronto wedding photographer is this.
+The unknown side of a Toronto wedding photography is this.
 Besides taking images we are event coordinators, confidantes and eventually, best friends.
+After all, we follow the bride from the engagement session and then from the beginning of the big day through the wedding ceremony and during the reception.